joncarlmatthews/handmade/README.md

 ### Dynamically reloading the game code

 The game code is built as a DLL to enable dynamic reloading of (just) the game code without having the rebuild the whole program.
-If you want to dynamically reload the game code, with the program running, execute the `built.bat` file using the Windows command prompt from with the `Game/` directory.
+This enables fast debug cycles.

 Click: **Tools** > **Command Line** > **Developer Command Prompt**

+Move into the `Game\` directory

 ```
 > cd Game